pepperlabs/pepper/README.md

 - Optional JWT support for protecting routes including login, register, forget password and reset password
 - Support all Laravel Eloquent databases (SQLite, MySQL, PostgreSQL, SQLServer)

-> Please note that this repo is still  a work in progress project.
+> Please note that this repo is still a work-in-progress project.

 ## Version support